zhanglinqi/zhanglinqi.github.io/index.md

 ## About

-I am a 4th-year Ph.D student in Economics at Boston College.
+I am a 4th-year Ph.D. student in Economics at Boston College.
 My research interests are in applied econometrics and empirical industrial organization.